csb6/bluebird/README.md

 - If statements
 - Type definitions for integer types
 - Logical, comparison, bitwise, and arithmetic operators, as well as parentheses for grouping
-- Detailed error checking throughout the lexer and parser
+- Detailed error checking in the lexing and parsing stages
-- Automatic resolution of variable and function names, preventing need for forward declarations within a file
+- Automatic resolution of variable and function names, preventing the need for forward declarations within a file

 ## Syntax

 The syntax is very Ada-like, favoring English keywords over symbols and full words over abbreviations (where sensible).
-Here is a sample program demonstrating most of the language keywords and what the compiler can handle at this early stage:
+Here is a sample program demonstrating most of the language keywords:

 ```
 // Comment